Park-SeungWoo/kakao-ai-study/README.md

 Actually the __*p-value*__ is the conditional probability that the observed value or the more extreme value appears through the sample data.
 On the premise that the null hypothesis is true.<br/>
 Simply, It indicate the degree to which the null hypothesis is supported.<br/>
 Usually we determine the validity of Null hypothesis with 0.05(5%) or 0.01(1%) of p-value.<br/>
-But It doesn't mean the Anti hypothesis is true.
+But It doesn't mean the Alternative hypothesis is true.
 It means only the probability that the Null hypothesis is true.<br/>
 Therefore, even if the p-value is 0.05(5%), there is still a possibility that Null hypothesis is true.
 So, If It is dangerous to reject the Null hypothesis like determining the efficacy of vaccine, we have to set lower significance level.<br/>
 Even if the p-value is low, it is useless if it is not well revealed in the data.<br/>